How to Install Slack on Ubuntu 24.04

 Install Slack from Flatpak

-Flatpak is a third-party application distribution system that is not included in Ubuntu by default.
+Flatpak operates as a third-party application distribution system absent from standard Ubuntu installations.

 sudo apt update && sudo apt upgrade